25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 • Day 3-4: Amistad (Del Rio stay)

 Strategic planning maximizes fishing time while minimizing travel.
 Book accommodations early during peak seasons.
 Allow flexibility for weather changes affecting fishing conditions.
+Consider hiring local guides for the first day on unfamiliar waters.

 Expert Tips from Texas Pros